calgaryml/calgaryml.github.io/_posts/2025-07-13-sparse-rebasin.md

           <img src="assets/img/sparse-rebasin/methodology.svg" alt="Diagram of the training paradigm, from training dense models to permutation matching and final sparse training." class="img-fluid rounded z-depth-0" loading="eager" />
       </div>
   </div>
   <div class="caption">Figure 4: The overall framework of our training procedure <d-cite key="adnan2025sparse"></d-cite>.
-We use two trained dense models to find a permutation `π`.
+We use two trained dense models to find a permutation $\pi$.
 This permutation is then applied to the mask from Model A, allowing it to be successfully used to train Model B from a random initialization.</div>
 </div>

 ---

-## The Results: It Works!
+## The Result: It Works (Approximately!)

 Across a wide range of experiments, our method demonstrates that aligning the mask is the key to solving the sparse training problem for LTH masks <d-cite key="adnan2025sparse"></d-cite>.
+Of course the permutation matching is only approximate, and so the performance doesn't perfectly match the original LTH solution, but it comes remarkably close, especially as model width increases which has been shown to improve permutation matching quality <d-cite key="ainsworth2023git,jordan2023repair"></d-cite>.

 ### Closing the Performance Gap